joaobelo92/auit/README.md

 This repository uses MRTK to simulate camera movement and prototyping with 3D UIs, but AUIT can be used without it (it has no dependencies).

 ## Getting started
+1. See example scene for a basic setup with one cube virtual object.
-To create an adaptive UI, add each of the five required components to the user interface to adapt (note that some dependencies will be added automatically):
+2. To create an adaptive UI, add each of the three required components to the user interface to adapt (note that some dependencies will be added automatically, such as the solver and context sources):
 - Adaptation Objectives (context source defines which context widget to use)
-- Solver
+- Adaptation Manager (contains the Solver)
 - Property Transitions
 - Adaptation Trigger